 Sir Hubert von Herkomer

-1 portrait by F. Goedecker
+1 of 6 portraits by F. Goedecker

 - Extended catalogue entry